edwin/TarikD1/readme.md

 TarikDA1
 ===========
-A simple Java crawler to get KPU DA1 Results, inspired from Henry Tan's [Pilpres2014] (https://github.com/ht4n/Pilpres2014).
+A simple Java crawler to get KPU **DA1** Results, inspired from Henry Tan's [Pilpres2014] (https://github.com/ht4n/Pilpres2014).

+#####Differences
-DA1 Data is from SubDistricts to Villages.
+- DA1 Data is from SubDistricts to Villages.
-DB1 Data is from Regencies to SubDistricts.
+- DB1 Data is from Regencies to SubDistricts.
-DC1 Data is from Province to Regencies.
+- DC1 Data is from Province to Regencies.

 Tools
 -------------------